 Since old K&T wiring violates current electrical code standards most Canadian insurance companies are reluctant to offer coverage and recommend replacing knob and tube wiring.
 It may be challenging to find but there are a few insurance companies that are still willing to provide K&T wiring insurance, but you will be required to provide proof of an electrical inspection by a certified electrician.

 How can I tell if I have knob and tube wiring?

 Most electrical wiring is sealed within the walls of your home so it may be difficult to tell if you have K&T wiring, even if some of your outlets are only 2-prong.
 If you have an attic or basement, most likely the wiring will be visible and easy to inspect.
 If you suspect your home has this out-dated wiring and you need help, call our Abbotsford electricians at 604-308-6195 and request an electrical safety inspection.

 This is another very common knob and tube wiring FAQ, without a doubt.
 Old, unsafe wiring can be a real fire hazard so the cost of replacing K&T wiring is always warranted.
 In most cases, the old knob and tube wiring don’t have to be completely removed.
 It can simply be disconnected and new wiring installed beside it, which will help to keep costs at a minimum.
 If your home must be rewired, always hire a qualified election.
-If you are considering buying an older home that has knob and tube wiring, we recommend you hire a qualified electrician to provide an accurate estimate of the cost to replace the old wiring.
+If you are considering buying an older home that has knob and tube wiring, we recommend you hire a qualified electrician to provide an accurate estimate of the cost to replace your home’s old wiring.

 About Premium Electric

-Get in touch with us if you still didn’t find the answer you are looking for in our knob and tube wiring replacement or if you have an electrical emergency.
+Get in touch with us if you still didn’t find the answer you are looking for in this FAQ about knob and tube wiring replacement or if you have an electrical emergency.

 You might also like the following related blog article: Aluminum Wiring FAQ